ahmedtoba/air-quality-visualization/README.md

-Here’s a structured and professional README file template for your project.
-It includes all the requested details and is designed to be comprehensive and visually appealing.

----

 # Air Quality Visualization Project

 A full-stack application for visualizing air quality data.
 This project includes a backend service for data management and a frontend dashboard for interactive data visualization.